Our Team

 Larry Lindenbaum

-Dr. Larry Lindenbaum is an associate professor, the Academic Division Director of Multi-Specialty Anesthesiology - East Bank, as well as the Associate Director of Medical Student Education with the Department of Anesthesiology.
-He also serves as the Executive Medical Director of Perioperative Anesthesia for M Health Fairview and is the MHealth Chief of Anesthesia.
+Dr. Larry Lindenbaum is an associate professor, the Academic Division Director of Multi-Specialty Anesthesiology - East Bank, as well as the associate director of Medical Student Education with the Department of Anesthesiology.
+He also serves as the executive medical director of Perioperative Anesthesia for M Health Fairview and is the MHealth Chief of Anesthesia.

 Email: [email protected]